Easy Steps to Prepare Banku with [Cassava and Corn Dough]

 - Add corn dough to the mixed cassava and mix well until there’s no lump

-- Add water and stir with hand until smooth and mildly thick
+- Add water and stir with your hand until smooth and mildly thick

-- Add a teaspoon of salt to mixture if preferred
+- Add a teaspoon of salt to the mixture if preferred

 - Place saucepan or pot on medium flame

-- Use kitchen paddle/spatula (akpledatsi) to stir mixture to boil and become dough
+- Use a kitchen paddle/spatula (akpledatsi) to stir the mixture to boil and become dough

 - Knead and add water to it